perfsonar/esmond/docs/config.rst

 traceback_dir
 -------------

-When an ESxSNMP daemon crashes the system makes an effort to save a traceback for later fault analysis.
+When an esmond daemon crashes the system makes an effort to save a traceback for later fault analysis.
 This controls where those files are logged.

 tsdb_chunk_prefixes